Professor James Dunkerley, BA (York), MPhil, DPhil (Oxford)

-(Spanish editions published in 1988 and 2003 under the title Rebelión en las Venas.
-Lucha Política en Bolivia, Quipus Editores/Plural, La Paz.)
+(Spanish editions published in 1988, 2003 and 2017 under the title Rebelión en las Venas.
+Lucha Política en Bolivia, Quipus Editores/Plural/Vicepresidencia del Estado, La Paz.)

 (German edition was published in 1986 under the title Der Lange Krieg.
 Diktatur und Revolution in El Salvador, ISP Verlag, Frankfurt)